 The Scotiabank Centre is closed to events and public access until further notice.

 Ha!ifax Comedy fest, scheduled for April 22-25 is being postponed until October.

-Cineplex Inc. says it's closing all of its 165 theatres nationwide until at least April 2, which includes Playdium.
+Cineplex Inc. has closed all of its 165 theatres nationwide, which includes Playdium.

 Casinos in Halifax and Sydney are closed.